-Depending on the lender, there will be many varying standards and preferences for who qualifies for a home equity loan.
+Depending on the lender, there will be many varying standards and preferences for who qualifies for a guaranteed home equity loan with bad credit.
 It’s important to shop around and compare the various rates and terms before agreeing to an offer to get the best possible rates.
 Although these requirements may be different from the lender you find, here are a few common examples of standard lender qualifications:

 - Home equity of at least 15% to 20%